retnakalakjm-creator/VSAQwen/docs/PRIMARY_VSA_EVENT_MATRIX.md

 3. `DEMAND_COMING_IN` is production-connected at base weight `0.38`, but remains provisional.
 4. `INCREASING_DEMAND` is production-connected at base weight `0.85`, but remains provisional.
 5. `INCREASING_DEMAND` has a provisional interaction penalty of `0.10`; no rejection rule is justified.
+6. `HIDDEN_DEMAND` is audit-complete but remains non-scoring at `0.00`; its current candidate definition is not promoted into the production evidence path.
-6. Neither new demand event is promoted to fully production-approved status by these audit results.
+7. Neither `DEMAND_COMING_IN` nor `INCREASING_DEMAND` is promoted to fully production-approved status by these audit results.
-7. Future evidence events must follow the same audit-first process rather than inheriting weights or interaction penalties automatically.
+8. Future evidence events must follow the same audit-first process rather than inheriting weights or interaction penalties automatically.